+CITY OF)

+ISLAND OF GUAM)

+5

-CITY OF)) ss.) swom, deposes and says that: [state name of affiant signing below], being first duly 1.
-The name of the o ffering company or individual is [state name of company]
+sworn, deposes and says that: state name of affiant signing below], being first du

+sworn, deposes and says that.

+The name of the offering company or individual is [state name of company
-2. The proposal for the solicitation identified above is gemuine and not collusive or a sham.
-The offeror has not colluded, conspired, connived or agreed, directly or indirectly, with any other offeror or person, to put in a sham proposal or to refrain from making an offer.
-The offeror has not in any manner, directly or indirectly, sought by an agreement or collusion, or communication or conference, with any person to fix the proposal price of offeror or of any other offeror, or to fix any overhead, profit or cost element of said proposal price, or of that of any other offeror, or to secure any advantage against the government of Guam or any other offeror, or to secure any advantage against the government of Guam or any other offeror.
-All statements in this affidavit and in the proposal are true to the best of the knowledge of the undersigned.
-This statement is made pursuant to 2 GAR Division 4 § 3126(b).

-3. I make this statement on behalf of myself as a representative of the offeror, and on behalf of the offeror's officers, representatives, agents, subcontractors, and employees.
+offeror has not colluded, conspired, conniv- person, to put in a sham proposal or to refra directly or indirectly, sought by an agreem person to fix the proposal price of offeror of element of said proposal price, or of that of government of Guam or any other offeror, of any person interested in the proposed contra- to the best of the knowledge of the undersi- § 3126(b). identified above is genuine and not collusive or a sham.
+The of or agreed, directly or indirectly, with any other offeror an from making an offer.
+The offeror has not in any manner tent or collusion, or communication or conference, with an or of any other offeror, or to fix any overhead, profit or color any other offeror, or to secure any advantage against the rosecure any advantage against the government of Guana etc. All statements in this affidavit and in the proposal are trugged.
+This statement is made pursuant to 2 GAR Division of myself as a representative of the offeror, and on behalf of the other contractors, and employees.

+Signature of one of the following:

-Offeror, if the offeror is an individual; Partner, if the offeror is a partnership; Officer, if the offeror is a corporation.
+Offeror, if the offeror is an individual; Partner, if the offeror is a partnership;

+Officer, if the offeror is a corporation.

-Subscribed and sworn to before me
+Subscribed and swom to before me

-his day of .
-20
+this day of, 20

+NOTARY PUBLIC

-NOTARY PUBLIC My commission expires 1 AND 152.13 Ball
+NOTARY PUBLIC My commission expires

+NOTARY PUBLIC My commission expires,